alchemy-fr/Phraseanet-Docs/en/Admin/SearchEngine.rst

     section at the end of the configuration should be removed.

 This file can be used with SphinxSearch server (**/usr/local/etc/sphinx.conf**).
-Restart SphinxSearch pour appliquer la configuration.
+Restart SphinxSearch to apply configuration.
 In case of failure, please find `SphinxSearch documentation`_.

 Please also consider the following FAQ: